Esri/ember-arcgis-portal-components/docs/item-picker.md

   }}
 ```

+### Custom Preview Components

+This will be supported in the future, but the intent is to allow the developer to specify a component that will be used for the "Preview".
+This component will need to handle any type of item that the associated catalog allows.

 #### Handling Multiple Selection

 Multiple selection is usually handled by showing a `<input type="checkbox"...` and there are some idiosyncrasies with getting event handlers and the checked state to be in sync.